The Spiritus Investment Management Process

 As with any investment in life - a family, a home, a college education, the best results are achieved by carefully constructing a plan and following that plan consistently over time.
 A well-crafted investment plan allows you to set specific investment goals and the strategies by which to attain those goals.

 While each investor’s situation is unique, investment plans always address certain factors, including the reasons for the investment, the investing horizon and the degree of risk that an investor can comfortably tolerate.
 The investment plan will serve to guide us as we work together to achieve your long-term financial success.
 Our process centers around six steps:

-5. Build your portfolio.
 Building on the first four steps, we construct a portfolio suited to your needs, goals, investment horizon, and risk tolerance.
-The building blocks for the portfolio are institutional asset class funds which provide the optimal way to implement a diversified portfolio.
+The building blocks for the portfolio are ETF’s and low cost, tax efficient index funds which provide the optimal way to implement a diversified portfolio.

 The result of this process is a straight-forward, disciplined plan to optimize your probability for success.

 We're proud to use Charles Schwab & Co. as our custodian